uxsoft/Fable.AntDesign/README.md

 ﻿# Fable.AntD

-Ant Design for Fable f#
+Ant Design for Fable F#

 To include the package: